LZ 130 Graf Zeppelin: Design and development

-The interior of the Graf Zeppelin II was markedly different from the Hindenburg; the passenger decks were completely redesigned to accommodate 40 passengers, compared to the Hindenburg's 72.
-Viewed externally, the promenade windows were half a longitudinal panel lower compared to the Hindenburg.
-The twenty cabins were more spacious and had better lighting compared to those of the Hindenburg; thirteen of them had windows, and four of them were "luxury cabins" on the upper "B" deck.
-Instead of two passenger decks, the Graf Zeppelin II had one and a half, divided into four sections.
+The interior of Graf Zeppelin II was markedly different from Hindenburg; the passenger decks were completely redesigned to accommodate 40 passengers, compared to Hindenburg's 72.
+Viewed externally, the promenade windows were half a longitudinal panel lower compared to Hindenburg.
+The twenty cabins were more spacious and had better lighting compared to those of Hindenburg; thirteen of them had windows, and four of them were "luxury cabins" on the upper "B" deck.
+Instead of two passenger decks, Graf Zeppelin II had one and a half, divided into four sections.
 The "A" deck consisted of the dining room along the central rear section of the passenger quarters, slightly elevated from the "B" deck running along the upper promenade windows, which contained lounges, smoking room and the luxury cabins.
 Sixteen passenger cabins as well as the galley and passenger lavatories were located in Deck "C".
 Deck "D", at the rear of the lower deck, contained the officer's mess, crew's mess and lavatories, as well as the radio and electrical rooms.

 Construction timeline

 23 June 1936 – The keel of the airship was laid and the main rings were fastened onto the roof of the hangar.
 Although the first few rings were assembled within the hangar, a separate ring assembly shed was completed soon after, and rings were constructed and transported from the shed to the hangar using tracks on the field.

 14 February 1937 – The nose cone was installed.
 In the same month, the fabric was also applied over the framework.

 6 May 1937 – The LZ 129 Hindenburg bursts into flames and crashes while landing at Lakehurst, New Jersey, killing 35 out of 97 people on board and one member of the US Navy ground crew.
-Although the LZ 130 had intended to be launched later in the year with a passenger flight route to Rio de Janeiro on 27 October, the plan was cancelled after the loss of the Hindenburg and prompted several alterations of the LZ 130, such that its construction would be further delayed.
+Although the LZ 130 had intended to be launched later in the year with a passenger flight route to Rio de Janeiro on 27 October, the plan was cancelled after the loss of Hindenburg and prompted several alterations of the LZ 130, such that its construction would be further delayed.

 November 1937 – Chief designer Ludwig Dürr proposes a redesign of the engine car gondolas to tractor configuration for better efficiency, so that both sides of the gondola can act as radiators.
 Wind tunnel tests in October showed a significant decline in propeller performance of the original engine cars with the water recovery system taken into account.

 15 August 1938 – Inflation began on gas cells.

 20 August 1938 – Engines and electrical connections are tested.

 22 August 1938 – The radio communication system is tested.